 Often triggered by extreme pressure, burnout is far from simply a buzz word for stress.
-Burnout is associated with symptoms such as exhaustion, depression, and the inability to cope with simple tasks.
+We associate burnout with symptoms such as exhaustion, depression, and the inability to cope with simple tasks.

 The term burnout first emerged in the 1970s when American psychologist, Herbert Freudenberger described the consequences of severe stress primarily in the context of social professions.
-However, today “burnout” is prevalent across all professions and ages.
-Although it seems as if burnout can affect anyone, surprisingly, there is still no established definition of what burnout really is or how it is diagnosed.
+Today “burnout” is prevalent across all professions and ages.
+The World Health Organization (WHO) included burnout in their 11th Revision of the International Classification of Diseases, therefore officially classifying burnout as a disease.

 Netigate is a feedback solution for customer experience, employee experience and market research.